There are three major forms of cricket at the time of writing.

 Yet another Pakistan vs. India close contest recently played semifinal of 2011 world cup is up there with the best.
-India won the match by 29 runs thanks to a marvelous innings of 85 by Tendulkar.
+India won the match by 29 runs thanks to marvelous innings of 85 by Tendulkar.

-Twenty-Twenty cricket (also known as T20 cricket) is the shortest, fastest and arguably most popular form of Cricket.
-It is the youngest inclusion in International Cricket arena and in a short period of time it has gained huge popularity among cricketing fans (especially younger ones).
-The T20 cricket is taking cricket to a new commercial level and no doubt this shortest form of game has provoked the interest of many people who were unaware of the game prior to T20.
+Twenty-Twenty cricket (also known as T20 cricket) is the shortest, fastest, and arguably the most popular form of Cricket.
+It is the youngest inclusion in the International Cricket arena and in a short period of time it has gained huge popularity among cricketing fans (especially younger ones).
+The T20 cricket is taking cricket to a new commercial level and no doubt this shortest form of the game has provoked the interest of many people who were unaware of the game prior to T20.
 Criticism has been made by experts as well as fans about the involvement of too much money and more than required pace into the game due to T20.
-However the fact remains that with every passing day the popularity graph of T20 has been rising rapidly.
+However, the fact remains that with every passing day the popularity graph of T20 has been rising rapidly.

 Pakistan vs. India 2007